 1. Snow is a collection of ice crystals.

-2. There is a large amount of air between the crystals.
+2. There's a large amount of air between the crystals.

-3. Light is reflected multiple times at the boundary between the ice and air.
+3. Light reflects multiple times at the boundary between ice and air.

 4. Light is scattered in all directions.